Liquid Natural Gas: LNG – Liquified Natural Gas Meaning – Methane

 All of this increases supply reliability and economic growth.

-Energy Content of LNG
+Energy Content of Liquid Natural Gas – LNG

-LNG Energy ContentThe exact energy value depends on the gas source and the process used to liquefy the gas.
+Liquid Natural Gas (LNG) Energy ContentThe exact energy value depends on the gas source and the process used to liquefy the gas.

 The energy density of LNG is 2.4 times greater than CNG.